cloudwatt/applications/bundle-trusty-zabbix/README_EN.md

 ![Bigger production setup](https://cdn-02.memo-linux.com/wp-content/uploads/2015/03/zabbix-08-300x276.png)

-Good !!!
 <a name="console" />

 ### For monitoring more machines

   It must be ensured that the machines to be monitored:

-* are visible on the network from the Zabbix-server
+* are visible on the Zabbix-server network's
 * Have a functional zabbix agent
 * accept incoming TCP and UDP communications on the 10050 port, listening port of Zabbix agents by default.

-### Example of monitoring a server Ghost
+### Example of server Ghost monitoring

 Let's see an example of integration of a server instance with the Ghost blog engine.